 Touch Pickleball Paddles

 Touch pickleball paddles are great for players who spend most of their time at the net.
 Dinking, third shot drops and the sly ATP’s are done with all paddles, but a touch pickleball paddle may make these shots more consistent.
 Touch pickleball paddles will give you the feel at the net needed to win a volley and the maneuverability to return a slam at the net.
 Allowing more feel and maneuverability, touch pickleball paddles are generally lighter in weight and have the feeling of your hand being one with the paddle.
 Because of the weight of touch pickleball paddles, these are great for players who struggle with arm fatigue or tennis elbow.
 Some touch pickleball paddles have been designed to prevent tennis elbow to ensure you are on the court for longer periods of time with more enjoyment.
 Looking to up your game around the net, check out our Touch Pickleball Paddles.

 No matter the style of pickleball you bring to the court, there is a pickleball paddle type for you.
 Still undecided on the perfect paddle for you?
 Add Paddle Assurance to your next order, giving you the security to find the perfect pickleball paddle!

 That’s our breakdown of the different pickleball paddle types!
-Remember, the most crucial factor in finding the best paddle is YOU.
+Remember, the most crucial factor in finding the best pickleball paddle is YOU.
 There are hundreds of paddles on the market, which is why we have an entire page for Pickleball Paddle Reviews!
-If you need more information, give us a call at 1-866-382-3465, email us (email@example.com), or utilize our LIVE CHAT to speak with an Expert today.
+If you need more information, give us a call at 1-866-382-3465, email us (firstname.lastname@example.org), or utilize our LIVE CHAT to speak with an Expert today.
 We’re JustPaddles, and we’re with you from Click to Court!